susina/config-builder/docs/usage.md

 You can set up your configuration class via `setConfigurationClass` method and, if the class has an initialization method, you can use `setInitMethod`.

-Suppose that you want to use a [dflydev/dot-access-data](https://github.com/dflydev/dflydev-dot-access-data) as configuration class (`Dflydev\DotAccessData\Data` class accept an array of parameters to the constructor):
+Suppose you want to use a [dflydev/dot-access-data](https://github.com/dflydev/dflydev-dot-access-data) as configuration class (`Dflydev\DotAccessData\Data` class accept an array of parameters to the constructor):

 ```php
 <?php declare(strict_types=1);